 Who can apply?

-. •Only citizens of Georgia within its internationally recognized borders, aged 18 years or older by 30 November, 2021 are eligible to apply.
+Only citizens of Georgia within its internationally recognized borders, aged 18 years or older.
+Entries must have been originally published/ broadcast/ posted between 30 November, 2021 and 1 November, 2022 inclusive.

 Each applicant can submit only one entry to only one of the following Prize Categories:

 - Best story in print or online media;

 - Best feature story in broadcast or online media;

 - Best investigative story /feature in print, online, or broadcast media;